 Canberra | Full-time | Fixed-term contract to December 2024

-The Aboriginal Legal Service is offering an exciting opportunity to lead and mentor our new Care & Protection law team in Canberra.
-Enjoy coming to work each day with a purpose-driven organisation that makes a real difference.
+The Aboriginal Legal Service is offering an exciting opportunity to lead and mentor our new Care & Protection Law team in Canberra.
+Enjoy coming to work each day with a purpose-driven organisation and great work team that makes a real difference.

-This role would suit an experienced Family Law/ Care & Protection Solicitor with interest to develop and demonstrate their management and leadership capabilities.
+This role would suit an Intermediate (2 years) to experienced Senior (3+ years) Family Law/ Care & Protection Solicitor with interest to develop and demonstrate their management and leadership capabilities.

 About the ALS

 Born out of a protest movement, the Aboriginal Legal Service (NSW/ACT) Limited is the primary legal service for Aboriginal people in NSW and the ACT.
 Our vision is to achieve social justice and equity for Aboriginal and Torres Strait Islander people, families and communities.

 We offer a diverse, inclusive and supportive work environment.
 We’re passionate about what we do and we work hard.
 The ALS values the health and wellbeing of our employees and we are proud to offer flexible work practices.
 Staff can choose to take advantage of benefits including salary packaging to maximise take-home pay.

 The primary objective of the Senior Solicitor, Care practice position is to deliver culturally appropriate legal advice, and representation to clients in accordance with the ALS policies, procedures and guidelines in Care & Protection Law including early intervention and outreach services, community legal education and referrals.